Fire and rescue services

 More information:

 Turkmenistan doesn't recognise dual nationality.
-The government prohibits dual citizenship for all adults.
+The government prohibits dual nationality for all adults.

-If you're a dual citizen and you travel on your Turkmen passport, this limits the consular services we can give if you're arrested or detained.
+If you're a dual national and you travel on your Turkmen passport, this limits the consular services we can give if you're arrested or detained.

 Always travel on your Australian passport.